Home > City Guides > 20 Things to Know About Living in Knoxville

 Make Your Way to the Great Smoky Mountains

 A little over an hour away from Knoxville is Great Smoky Mountains National Park, known for its Appalachian views, black bears, wildflowers, waterfalls, and more.
 As one of the best national park vacations, there are endless things to do in the Great Smoky Mountains.
-Climb to the highest point in Tennessee at Clingmans Dome.
+Climb to the highest point in Tennessee at Kuwohi.
 Stand in awe of the gorgeous leaves in the fall and Smoky Mountain wildflowers in the spring.
 Venture to over 100 cascades and countless waterfalls throughout the mountain range.
 Roam Smoky Mountain hiking trails any month of the year.
 Feel like getting in the water?
 Try Smoky Mountain whitewater rafting!

-Visit Knoxville’s Growing Downtown
+Visit Vibrant Downtown Knoxville

 Downtown Knoxville is home to a lively arts and food scene that continues to grow.
 Start in the heart of downtown, Market Square, where you can catch outdoor concerts and find a great selection of bars, restaurants, and shops.
 Shop the Knoxville Farmer’s market every Wednesday through Saturday from May through November—or every Saturday before Christmas for a special holiday market!
 Discover Strong Alley, a gallery of captivating murals and graffiti located in the alley between Union Ave and Wall Ave, right off Market Square.
 Or sip on $1 mimosas at Balter Beerworks, located between Market Square and Old City.

-Check Out the Iconic Sunsphere Tower
+Check Out the Iconic Sunsphere Tower in Downtown Knoxville

 Built for the 1982 World Fair, the Sunsphere Tower is Knoxville’s most well-known architectural feature.
 This tower located at World’s Fair Park in Downtown Knoxville is a sight to be seen, standing at 26 stories tall with each pane made out of 24-karat gold.
 There’s a lot to do at the downtown park it resides in, too!
 The Sunsphere Tower’s observation deck features a local image gallery and allows for a full view of the city and the Great Smoky Mountains.
 You can also take the kids to cool off at the splash pad and fountains, attend festivals and concert series like Sunsphere Sundays, or catch a show at the Tennessee Amphitheater.